Tithes & Alms

 -

-For the law having a shadow of good things to come, and not the very image of the things, can never with those sacrifices which they offered year by year continually make the comers thereunto perfect.
+In burnt offerings and sacrifices for sin thou hast had no pleasure.
+1 For the law having a shadow of good things to come, and not the very image of the things, can never with those sacrifices which they offered year by year continually make the comers thereunto perfect.
+4 For it is not possible that the blood of bulls and of goats should take away sins.

 -

-This is why He spake concerning obeying His voice and walking in the Law of the Commandments so that they may live in turning away from their sins instead of just offering a sacrifice that couldn't take away their sins.
+This is why He spake concerning obeying His voice and walking in the Law of the Commandments, so that they may live in turning away from their sins instead of just offering a sacrifice that couldn't take away their sins.
 If a man does obey His voice and does the commandments, he will surely live as that is what Ahayah actually has delight in over offerings and sacrifices.

 1Sa 15:22